-3. Indicated Resources have lower confidence that Measured Resources.
+3. Indicated Resources have lower confidence than Measured Resources.

-A break-even grade of 2.18% total Mn has been estimated for the Chvaletice deposit based on preliminary preconcentration operating costs of US\$6.47/t feed, leaching and refining operating cost estimates of US\$188/t feed, total recovery to HPEMM and HPMSM of approximately 60.5% and 58.9%, respectively, and product prices of US\$9.60 kg/t for HPEMM and US\$3.72 kg/t for HPMSM (CPM Group Report, June 2022).
+4. A break-even grade of 2.18% total Mn has been estimated for the Chvaletice deposit based on preliminary preconcentration operating costs of US\$6.47/t feed, leaching and refining operating cost estimates of US\$188/t feed, total recovery to HPEMM and HPMSM of approximately 60.5% and 58.9%, respectively, and product prices of US\$9.60 kg/t for HPEMM and US\$3.72 kg/t for HPMSM (CPM Group Report, June 2022).
 The actual commodity price for these products may vary.
-A cut-off grade has not been applied to the block model.
-The estimated break-even cut-off grade falls below the grade of